Ngugi wa Thiong’o Feted

 While Kiswahili was adopted as the official language for the African Union in 2004, no tangible investments have been to promote its usage across the continent.
 The language is widely used in East and Central Africa.

-Which is why Ngugi’s lifelong commitment to the promotion of African languages must not only be applauded, but also emulated.
+This is why Ngugi’s lifelong commitment to the promotion of African languages must not only be applauded but also emulated.
 The timing of his switch to Gikuyu was instructive: he was at the peak of his writing career, and so stood to reap many more rewards from Western institutions, not to mention a broader network of readers of English.
 He rejected all that to return to his roots.

-The phenomenal success recently enjoyed by Ngugi’s short story, Rugano Rwa Murungaru (The Upright Revolution), a fable about how man learnt to walk, attests to the potential that Ngugi believes is still locked in African languages.
+The phenomenal success recently enjoyed by Ngugi’s short story, Rugano Rwa Murungaru (The Upright Revolution), a fable about how man learned to walk, attests to the potential that Ngugi believes is still locked in African languages.